 We believe that people are more likely to recover from their addictions with help and support – from professionals as well as their peers.

-At The Bridge Marbella, we are lucky to have George Rose, a qualified recovery specialist who trained with the International Recovery Specialist Institute.
-The practical and emotional support he offers is invaluable and ensures that our inpatients, Dayhab patients or those going through our online programme are as prepared as they can be for sober living and long-term recovery.
+At The Bridge Marbella, we offer practical and emotional support that is invaluable to ensure that our inpatients, Dayhab patients or those going through our online programme are as prepared as they can be for sober living and long-term recovery.